johnmcclumpha/sketch-add-colors-to-palette/README.md

 This plugin allows you to quickly and easily add colors from the fills of selected layers in a Sketch file to the document palette.

+## Installation

+- [Download](../../releases/latest/download/sketch-add-colors-to-palette.sketchplugin.zip) the latest release of the plugin
+- Un-zip
+- Double-click on sketch-retain-text-color.sketchplugin

 ## Usage

-Install the plugin - for now head over to (https://github.com/johnmcclumpha/sketch-add-colors-to-palette/releases) to grab it and install

 Within sketch: